pozil/salesforce-wef-vr/workshop-material/README.md

-mentor-tools | Tools provided to mentors to reset student orgs and deploy solutions student-instructions | PDF version of the student instructions solutions | Link to completed code packages for application implementation activity asset-bundle-builder.zip | Used for bonus activity (no need to distribute it ahead) data-checker.zip | Used to perform verification of data modeling activity object_definition_extract.zip | Used to import object definition data after data modeling activity
+mentor-tools | Tools provided to mentors to reset student orgs and deploy solutions student-instructions | PDF version of the student instructions solutions | Link to completed code packages for application implementation activity app-icon-128x128.png | Icon used for application implementation activity asset-bundle-builder.zip | Used for bonus activity (no need to distribute it ahead) data-checker.zip | Used to perform verification of data modeling activity object_definition_extract.zip | Used to import object definition data after data modeling activity